Contributed By Clifford Chance

 Company Income Tax (CIT)

 The CIT Act provides for specific rules to determine whether or not an item may count as a tax-deductible cost.
 The Act expressly identifies a list of items that cannot constitute tax-deductible costs.
-In particular, from 2018, the costs of certain intangible intra-group services will not be tax deductible to the extent they exceed 5% of EBITDA.
 Certain allowances and reliefs may be available (eg, a 50% allowance in respect of the acquisition of new technologies).

 The tax basis is calculated separately for capital gains (as defined in the CIT Act) and other incomes.